-The AD7934-6 is a fast, 4-channel, 12-bit, single-supply, successive approximation analog-to-digital converter.
-The part operates from a 2.7 V to 5.25 V power supply and features throughput rates up to 625 kSPS.
+The AD7938-6 is a fast, 8-channel, 12-bit, single-supply, successive approximation analog-to-digital converter.
+The part can operate from a 2.7 V to 5.25 V power supply and features throughput rates up to 625 kSPS.

-The AD7934-6 provides the user with an on-chip track-and-hold, an accurate internal reference, an analog-to-digital converter, and a parallel interface housed in a 28-lead TSSOP package.
+The AD7938-6 provides the user with an on-chip track-and-hold, an accurate internal reference, an analog-to-digital converter, and a parallel interface housed in a 32-lead LFCSP or TQFP package.

-The AD7934-6 has four analog input channels that can be configured to be four single-ended inputs, two fully differential pairs or two pseudo differential pairs.
-An on-chip channel sequencer allows the user to select a consecutive sequence of channels through which the ADC can cycle with each falling edge of $\overline{\text{CONVST}}$ .
+The AD7938-6 has eight analog input channels that can be configured to be eight single-ended inputs, four fully differential pairs, four pseudo differential pairs, or seven pseudo differential inputs with respect to one common input.
+There is an on-chip user-programmable channel sequencer that allows the user to select a sequence of channels through which the ADC can progress and cycle with each consecutive falling edge of CONVST.

-The analog input range for the AD7934-6 is 0 V to $V{\text{REF}}$ , or 0 V to $2 \times V{\text{REF}}$ , depending on the status of the RANGE bit in the control register.
+The analog input range for the AD7938-6 is 0 V to V{REF} or 0 V to $2 \times V{REF}$ depending on the status of the RANGE bit in the control register.
 The output coding of the ADC can be either straight binary or twos complement, depending on the status of the CODING bit in the control register.

-The AD7934-6 provides flexible power management options to allow users to achieve the best power performance for a given throughput rate.
+The AD7938-6 provides flexible power management options to allow the user to achieve the best power performance for a given throughput rate.
 These options are selected by programming the power management bits, PM1 and PM0, in the control register.